 Replace Part of a String in SQL Server Using SUBSTRING() Function

 To achieve the task requirements, we use two simple functions: the LEN() function and the SUBSTRING() function.
+We will provide SUBSTRING in SQL Server with example.

-- The LEN() function returns the number of characters in a string.
+- The SQL LEN() function returns the number of characters in a string.
 It is important for our solution because the original data was somewhat dirty – not everything in the address column was an IP address.
 Thus, we must ensure updating what we intended to update.

-- The SUBSTRING() function returns a part of a character, binary, text, or image expression in SQL Server.
+- The SQL Server SUBSTRING() function returns a part of a character, binary, text, or image expression in SQL Server.
 We use it to ensure that we’ll change that portion of the string in the address column that we want to change – the actual IP Address.

 Listing 2 and Figure 2 show the code for visualizing the result of replacing .42 with .79 in the address column.